-Tobin Miller Shearer (chair), Aaron Pruitt (Vice Chair), Connie Daugherty, Penny Redli, Chris Hopkins, Victoria Cech, Carmen McSpadden
+Tobin Miller Shearer (board chair), Aaron Pruitt (vice chair), Scott Crichton, Penny Redli, Chris Hopkins, Debbie Garland

 Finance & Audit

-Chris Hopkins (chair), Mandy Smoker Broaddus, April Charlo, Aaron Pruitt, Alternate: Patty Dean
+Chris Hopkins (chair), Mandy Smoker Broaddus, April Charlo, Aaron Pruitt, Caroline Bitz

 Caroline Bitz is in the agricultural business of farming and was engaged for 40 years in purebred Angus ranching in Box Elder, Montana.
 She has been involved in her community through serving on the Havre-Hill County Library Board of Trustees, collaborating with the Big Sandy Branch Library and Dolly Parton Imagination Library, and completing two terms on a governor appointed Montana State Library Commission.
 Serving on the Commission afforded her opportunities to advocate for Montana libraries and early childhood literacy with government representatives in Washington D.C.
 Currently she volunteers with non-profits through overseeing funding and assistance on behalf of exploited people overseas and in communities of Montanans.
 She studied business at Riverside Community College and Community Service at Montana State University Northern.